ruru-o/ruru-opt/README.md

 > [!CAUTION]
 > Always review scripts before running them.
 If you're unsure about the script's behavior, feel free to reach out for clarification.

-> [!WARNING]
-> Before running the PowerShell script, make sure you allow PowerShell scripts to run on your system.

 ## 2.1 Open PowerShell as Administrator:
    - Click the **Start Menu** and search for **PowerShell**.